okuvshynov/experiments/llama_duo/README.md

 ./back -m ../../../llms/gguf/Meta-Llama-3-8B-Instruct.Q3_K_M.gguf --host 169.254.226.241 -ngl 99
 ```

-Both of these services will run on GPUs.
+Both of these services will run on GPU.
 The model they run is essentially the same, except smaller and slower machine runs more aggressively quantized version.

 Now on the macbook start the chat and ask the question: